mandrey540/DiabetesDetectionTool/README.md

 # **Diabetes Detection Research**

+**If you find this code useful, please provide attribution by including a link to the original repository: (https://github.com/mandrey540/DiabetesDetectionTool).**

 Welcome to the Diabetes Detection Research repository!
 This project aims to explore and develop predictive models for diabetes detection using traditional machine learning and deep learning techniques.
 Below is a brief description of the repository structure and usage instructions:

 Repository Structure: